 Please submit your proposal (max.
 250 words), including a short biography (max.
 50 words) and institutional affiliation, as a Word document to Christa Bruckner-Haring (Conference director): email@example.com.

 The deadline for proposals is 15 September 2023; we will communicate outcomes to authors by mid-October 2023.
 The conference committee comprises Christa Bruckner-Haring, Christa Brüstle, André Doehring, Nicholas Gebhardt, George McKay, Sarah Raine, Loes Rusch, Walter van de Leur, and Tony Whyton.

-This conference builds on the legacy of the Rhythm Changes: Jazz Cultures and European Identities (www.rhythmchanges.net) research project.
-Rhythm Changes was initially funded as part of the Humanities in the European Research Area’s (HERA) first Joint Research programme which ran from 2010 – 2013.
-The project team continues to develop networking opportunities and champion collaborative research into transnational jazz studies.
+Jazz Encounters is hosted by the Institute for Jazz Research and the Center for Gender Studies and Diversity at the University of Music and Performing Arts Graz in cooperation with the International Society for Jazz Research.
+It continues to build on the legacy of the research project Rhythm Changes: Jazz Cultures and European Identities (2010–2013), funded as part of the Humanities in the European Research Area (HERA) Joint Research Programme.
+In the spirit of Rhythm Changes, the project team continues to develop networking opportunities and champion collaborative research in transnational jazz studies.

 Updates on the conference will be available on the Institute for Jazz Research website, here on the Rhythm Changes website, Facebook, and Twitter.